unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/03_create/03_test.md

 # Check your messages

-The web API's **Messages** tab displays messages pertaining to different aspects of you API's life.
+The web API's **Messages** tab displays messages pertaining to different aspects of your API's life.

 This is a great place to go to when testing your API.